Ease your life by automatically performing routine actions.

 - Turn on WiFi when approaching your home; turn off WiFi when leaving your home

 Easer supports listening to many Android events (e.g. date/time, system status, calendar).
 The supported operations include, but are not limited to, changing Android settings, sending messages, and executing commands.
-Easer is gradually supporting Remote Plugin; currently only Remote Operation Plugin.
+Easer is gradually supporting Remote Skill (Plugin); currently only *Remote Operation Plugin.

 Raising issues or participating discussion / development